COVID-19 death toll rises in Pennsylvania, Allegheny County

-The COVID-19 death toll climbed to 240 Monday, up 78 from the previous day, the state health department said.
+The COVID-19 death toll climbed in Pennsylvania to 240 Monday, up 78 from the previous day, the state health department said.

 The number of new statewide coronavirus cases also increased to 14,559, up 1,579 from the previous health department report.

-“Now more than ever, as we continue to see COVID-19 cases and deaths rise in Pennsylvania, we need Pennsylvanians to take action,” Secretary of Health Dr. Rachel Levine said.
+“Now more than ever, as we continue to see COVID-19 cases and deaths rise in Pennsylvania, we need Pennsylvanians to take action,” Secretary of Health Dr. Rachel Levine said Tuesday.

 The actions include staying at home unless it's absolutely necessary, mask wearing and keeping nonessential businesses closed through at least April 30.